View on ai.google.dev | Try a Colab notebook | View notebook on GitHub |

 # Create the prompt.

-prompt = "Transcribe the audio, giving timestamps.
+prompt = "Transcribe the audio from this video, giving timestamps for salient events in the video.
 Also provide visual descriptions."

 # Choose a Gemini model.